iPraveenParihar/kubernetes-csi-addons/docs/reclaimspace.md

 $ kubectl annotate storageclass rbd-sc "reclaimspace.csiaddons.openshift.io/schedule=@midnight"
 storageclass.storage.k8s.io/rbd-sc annotated
 ```

+**Note** If PVC/s needs to be exluded from ReclaimSpace operation where its StorageClass has the schedule annotation set.
+You can do that by adding the `reclaimspace.csiaddons.openshift.io/enable: "false"` to the required PVC/s.

 **Note** Please note that the PersistentVolumeClaim and Namespace annotation takes priority
 over StorageClass annotation.
 The kubernetes-csi-addons only generate a `ReclaimSpaceCronJob`